How to Complete the Adoption Home Study in Georgia

 Georgia, like every other state in the U.S., has adoption home study requirements that a family must meet before adopting.
-A home study is required by law when a family has decided to become an adoptive family.
+A home study is required by law when a family has decided to become an adoptive family in Georgia.
 There is an adoption home study checklist that must be followed, and letters of reference that must be collected as well.
 This article discusses what a home study is, why home studies are important, and state adoption home study requirements for Georgia.

 An adoption home study is a written report by a social worker who has met with the hopeful adoptive parents and assessed their readiness to adopt.
 The Georgia adoption home study involves education, preparation, mutual assessment and gathering information about the prospective adoptive parents.
 A home study provides many benefits to choosing adoption beyond just checking to see if a family is ready to adopt.